jbirddog/supreme-spoon/README.md

 ## Compile

 Any of the bpmn files in `examples` can be compiled.
-Currently there output is put in the same directory:
+Currently the output is put in the same directory:

 `poetry run python supreme_spoon/compile.py examples/man_pg.bpmn examples/man_pg.py`